xebiarohan/react/8_Side-effects.md

 9. Adding key to any component call
     - If we want a child component to re-mount (re-render) when some value changes
     - We can add a key property on it equal to the value on whose change we want to remount the child component
+    - We cannot have same key used in 2 different elements like on 2 different `div`

 ```
 return (